irenemherrero/react-phone-catalogue/README.md

 The code are divided in two workspaces: server and client.

 - _Server_: contains backend code.
-I've used Node with Express to build an REST API for serve data (phones and images).
-I added a deliberate delay to the response to simulate a real environment and be able to see the loading component
+I have used Node with Express to build an REST API for serve data (phones and images).
+I added deliberate delay to response to simulate a real environment and be able to see the loading component
 - _Client_: contains frontend code.
-In addition to React+Redux, I've used other technologies:
+In addition to React+Redux, I have used other technologies:
   - Styled-Components: for CSS-in-JS styled components
   - TailWindCSS: utility classes for styling
   - TailWind.macro: for integrate TailWindCSS with Styled-Components

 ## Decisions

-I've not use Create React App (CRA) for generate the project.
-I'm feeling better having full control over each process and config.
-Instead, I've use Webpack to bundle app
+I have not use Create React App (CRA) to build the project.
+I'm feeling better having full control over every process and setup.
+Instead, I have use Webpack to bundle client app.

-I decided implement a **feature based code structuring** in front of layer structuring (actions, reducers, hooks...).
+I decided implement a **feature-based code structuring** versus layer structuring (actions, reducers, hooks...).
 I think it is more encapsulated and reusable, which are WebComponents principles.
-It is more scalable too because all you need modify on a feature, it's together.
+It is also more scalable because everything that needs to be modified in a feature is in the same place.

-For check integration, I implemented CI on github with [github actions](https://github.com/features/actions).
-It runs on each push (when modify code, not config or aditional files) and runs [unit and e2e tests](#Test)
+For checking integration, I implemented CI on github with [github actions](https://github.com/features/actions).
+It runs on each push and runs [unit and e2e tests](#Test)

 # Install & Run